Faculty of Graduate Studies

 Eligibility In memory of his mother, Irena Knysh, Dr. George Knysh has established an endowment fund at the University of Manitoba.
 The fund will be used to offer the Irena Knysh Graduate Schoalrship in Ukrainian Studies or, in years where there is no qualified graduate candidate, the Irena Knysh Undergraduate Scholarship in Ukrainian Studies.
 The scholarships commemorate Irena's life, her many contributions to the Ukrainian women's movement, and to the study of Ukrainian history and culture.
 The available annual interest from the fund will be used to offer one scholarship to a graduate student who:

-• is enrolled full-time in both the Fall 2025 and Winter 2026 terms the Faculty of Graduate & Postdoctoral Studies in any Masters or Doctoral program;
+(1) is enrolled full-time in both the Fall 2025 and Winter 2026 terms the Faculty of Graduate and Postdoctoral Studies in any masters or doctoral program;

 Preference will be given, in the following order, to students who will use the archives of the Ukrainian Canadian Experience in order to conduct thesis research related to: